Condo insurance for owners in BC

 - Unit Improvements Coverage

-Have you been making improvements or betterments to your unit – like installing special lighting or customized closets?
-Don’t worry, they’re covered. - Unit Contingency Coverage
+Have you been making improvements or upgrades to your unit – like installing special lighting or customized closets?
+Don’t worry, they’re covered.

-This coverage protects you if your Condo Corporation’s insurance isn’t enough to take care of damages to your unit, that would normally be its responsibility to repair or replace. - Property Loss Assessment Coverage
+This coverage protects you if your condo corporation’s insurance isn’t enough to take care of damages to your unit, that would normally be its responsibility to repair or replace.

-Your Condo Corporation could require its members to collectively pay for any damage to common areas (like the lobby or elevators).
+Your condo corporation could require its members to collectively pay for any damage to common areas (like the lobby or elevators).
 This coverage will pay for your share.

 This covers you and anyone else on your policy in case your identity is stolen.
 We’ll reimburse you for legal fees as well as certain other costs that could happen, up to a limit.
 These could include lost wages if you have to take time off work to sort it out, and payment for services that help you get back to where you need to be.